Isabella Ayuk

-Isabella Agbor Ayuk (born 10 May 1986) is a Nigerian ex-beauty queen, serial entrepreneur, actress and philanthropist.
-She is renowned for winning the Most Beautiful Girl in Nigeria 2012.
+Isabella Agbor Ayuk (born 10 May 1986) is a Nigerian actress, entrepreneur, philanthropist and beauty pageant titleholder.
+She is renowned for winning the Most Beautiful Girl in Nigeria in 2012.

 Personal life

-Although she likes to keep her personal life secret, in 2020 Ayuk was reported to have flaunted a photograph of her and a man on her WhatsApp status, the man whose name she did not disclose believed to have engaged her for marriage; and that was Ayuk's last known public appearance.
+Although she likes to keep her personal life secret, in 2020 Ayuk was reported to have flaunted a photograph of her and a man on her WhatsApp status, the man whose name she did not disclose was believed to have engaged her for marriage; and that was Ayuk's last known public appearance.
 Neither can it be confirmed if she and the man she flaunted have been married.

 Early life

 Born into a polygamous family, Ayuk is the twentieth out of twenty-four children.
 She studied Business Administration at the University of Calabar, graduating in 2011, and is currently serving as a youth corper.
 Prior to winning MBGN, she had been a veteran contestant who had competed in the 2009 and 2010 editions, as well as Miss Nigeria 2004, Miss South South 2007, and Miss Global Nigeria 2009.
 As one of the few contestants to represent their actual state of origin, Ayuk was the first South-South woman to win the title since Celia Bissong in 2003.